Gator-Enterprise/Site-Source/README.md

 ## Gator Enterprise site-specfic info

+correctly builds using `node v6.11.4`
+`yarn run gulp` - builds for prod
+`yarn run gulp serve` - builds, serves on `http://localhost:4000/`, & watches for changes (`serve:dist` same as `serve` but as prod)

+Don't think this is relevant anymore?
-Manually adding dist files from [fancybox](https://github.com/fancyapps/fancybox) because npm craps itself when trying to load it via that.
+~~Manually adding dist files from [fancybox](https://github.com/fancyapps/fancybox) because npm craps itself when trying to load it via that~~

 ---